|Shoemaker Butterfly – Catonephele antinoe|

 Adults of both sexes have three pairs of walking legs, though most males have fused segments in their front legs.
-Most adults visit flowers for nectar, but some harvesters feed on wooly aphid honeydew and some hairstreaks feed on honeydew or bird droppings.
+Adults visit flowers for nectar, but some feed on wooly aphid honeydew and some hairstreaks feed on honeydew or bird droppings.

 |Tree Encyclopedia / North American Insects & Spiders is dedicated to providing scientific and educational resources for our users through use of large images and macro photographs of flora and fauna.|